my3amarnath/Chicago-Dataset-to-analyse-and-answer-life-style-in-Chicago/README.md

-# Chicago Dataset to analyse and improve educational outcomes for children in Chicago
+# Chicago Dataset to analyse and answer life style in Chicago

 ## Objective
 Is to analyze the census, crime, and school data for a given neighborhood or district of Chicago.
 You will identify causes that impact the enrollment, safety, health, environment ratings of schools.
 You will be required to answer questions similar to what a real-life data analyst or data scientist would be tasked with.
 You will be assessed both on the correctness of your SQL queries and results.